Last updated on December 10, 2025

 Sprout Swarm, a ruiner of Limited formats, doesn’t look like much, but it allows you to pay 5 mana with buyback to make a token.
 Once you have enough tokens you can convoke the spell to pay even less.
 It’s a little slow, but it’s a staple in token and saproling decks.

 Nourishing Shoal has seen some play in decks aiming to cheat very large creatures into play as a way to keep themselves alive until they get to combo.
-The worst thing about playing decks like reanimator is being stuck with an 8- or 10-drop in your hand, so you can use Nourishing Shoal to gain a bunch of life.
+The worst thing about playing decks like reanimator is being stuck with an 8- or 10-drop in your hand, so you can use Nourishing Shoal to gain a bunch of life with that card.
 Modern Shoal decks also use the card to offset the life loss from Griselbrand’s activation.

-Noxious Revival does a very good Vampiric Tutor impression if your deck is heavy on the self-mill aspect.
+Noxious Revival does a very good Vampiric Tutor impression if your deck is heavy on self-mill.
 With popular commanders like Thrasios, Triton Hero that can draw on demand, it becomes much better since you can draw the card you just put on top.

-Second Harvest allows you to double your tokens after you untap your mana and begin another turn, which may be sufficient to win the game on the spot.
+Second Harvest allows you to double your tokens on demand, which may be sufficient to win the game on the spot.
 It can also be used as a nice way to create surprise blockers.

 A double tutor for creatures is nice, even if you need to pay 5 mana for it.
 You’ll get to put two creatures you need in your hand and maybe even win on the next turn depending on what you’ve found.
 Shared Summons offers two cards at instant speed, and not many green cards can give you that.